Crowns and Bridges

 Custom Tooth Color Matching

-Patients who Custom Color Shading have porcelain crowns or veneers inserted on their teeth often want to ensure that the color is appropriate for them.
-Intraoral cameras and other dental equipment are being used to select the right shade of tooth and transmit this information to the labs, resulting in natural looking teeth.
+Patients who have porcelain crowns or veneers inserted on their teeth often want to ensure that the color is appropriate for them.
+With Custom Color Shading, intraoral cameras and other dental equipment are used to select the right shade of tooth.
+The Custom Color Shading information is then sent to the dental fabrication lab, resulting in natural looking teeth.